 This post contains affiliate links.
 Each bookshop sale supports independent bookstores!
 Books are shipped to UK and USA only.
 Read the Disclaimer for more information.

 Top Ten Tuesday is a weekly feature created by The Broke and the Bookish now hosted by Jana at That Artsy Reader Girl.
 Join us every Tuesday to see MBJ’s Top Ten Listicles!

 WE’RE BACK!
 This is our first Top Ten Tuesday since the launch of the new site, and we are excited to tackle this week’s theme: a freebie about book covers.
 After some deliberation, we decided to talk about the covers of books that both do and don’t fit the content of the books.

 Covers that DO

-Not only is this cover fantastic to look at, it truly does fit the content of the book.
-The fantastic is embued in the cover through the patterns on the woman’s dress as well as the font.
+Not only is this cover fantastic to look at, but it truly does fit the book’s content.
+The fantastic is embued in the cover through the patterns on the woman’s dress and the font.

 by Amanda Montell [Buy Bookshop]

 As a feminist language book, wordslut analyzes how words have become gendered in such a way as to keep womxn down.
 What better way to deconstruct such gendered words than using the word “slut” in the title of your book?